 This gradual building of the knowledge base lays a critical foundation for moving science ahead.
 But science also advances in unexpected ways, driven by discoveries that come out of left field and lead to a sudden leap forward.
 We want to take advantage of the surprising, left-field ideas that pose the question "what if?" and support them in a new way that complements our existing funding structures.

 Today we’re announcing a new £250m not-for-profit fund: the Wellcome Leap Fund.
-The Leap Fund will accelerate discovery and innovation, with the aim of delivering breakthroughs over a five- to ten-year horizon.
+The new fund will accelerate discovery and innovation, with the aim of delivering breakthroughs over a five- to ten-year horizon.

 It will draw inspiration from the technology and venture capital sectors – taking on early stage, high-risk ideas and funding at scale – and apply these principles to charitable programme investments in the health and life sciences.
 It will run for an initial five years from 2020 and will account for around 5% of our total charitable spend during this time.